semio-ai/style_guidelines/readme.md

 # Definitions and Conventions

-This document follows [RFC2119](https://tools.ietf.org/html/rfc2119) for requirement specification.
+This document follows [RFC2119](https://tools.ietf.org/html/rfc2119) for requirement specification, including definitions for MUST (NOT), SHOULD (NOT), and MAY.

 # API-level Guidelines